-ORDERED by Court, that publication be made for three months in the Highland Messenger and Rutherfordton Intelligencer, for the defendant, Elizabeth Brown, to appear at the next Su-perior Court of Law to be held for the county of Buncombe, at the court house in Asheville, on the first Monday after the fourth Monday in March next; then and there to plead, answer or demur to the petition filed against her by William Brown, or judgment pro confesso will be entered against her, and the same set for hearing exparte.
+William Brown Elizabeth Brown.
+CRDERED by Court, that publication be made for three months in the Highland Messenger and Rutherfordton Intelligencer, for the defend. ant, Elizabeth Brown, to appear at the next Su-perior Court of Law e- be held for the county of Buncombe, at the court house in Asheville, on the first Monday after the fourth Monday in March next ; then ted there to plead, answer or demur to the petition filed against her by William Brown, or judgment pro confesso will be entered against her, and the same set for hearing exparte.
 A true copy from the minutes.
 J. ROBERTS, Clerk.
 Oct.
 29. [Pr. adv. \$10.]
-3m

-Or Send in your orders!!
-BLANKS!
+3m 70 Send in your orders !! \\ BLANKS!
 BLANKS!!

-CLERKS of Courts, Attorneys, Sheriffs, an Constables are respectfully informed that w have recently made large additions to our former assortment of BLANKS; and that we are now prepared to fill with promptness orders for any of the following kinds, viz:
+CLERKS of Courts, Attorneys, Sheriffs, an Constables are respectfully informed that w have recently made large additions to our former assortment of BLANKS; and that we are now prepared to fill with promptness orders for any of the following kinds, viz: Constables' Warrants, Ca. Sa's, and Bonds, Superior Court Ca. Sa's, County Court Road Orders, Executions, Guardians' Bonds, Apprentices' Indentures, Appearance Bonds, Superior Court Indictments for Affrays, Assaults, County Court do.
+Affrays, +4 " Writs, 44 Deeds of Trust.
+Superior Court Venditioni Exponas, " Subpænas, County " do. " Vend.
+Expo State of North-Carolina, IBE COUNTY.

-Constables' Warrants,

-Ca. Sa's. and Bonds,

-Superior Court Ca. Sa's, County Court Road Orders, Executions, Guardians' Bonds, Apprentices' Indentures, Appearance Bonds.
-Superior Court Indictments for Affrays, Assaults.
-County Court " Writs, Deeds of Trust, Superior Court Venditioni Exponas,